Zwerd/zwek/README.md

 # Zwerd Web Enumeration Killer tool
-This is a zwerd tool that I created for my OSCP certification, the idea is to have way to run webenumeration in one tool istead of using dirb or feroxbuster or dirbuster
+This is a zwerd tool that I created for my OSCP certification, the idea is to have way to run web enumeration in one tool intead of using dirb or feroxbuster or dirbuster and other tools Also that script create local files named of the search engine and used wordlist, so we can run unix command for grap the information from them easely

 # How to run
 /usr/local/sbin/zwek <engine> <url> <wordlist or directory> <options>